 A logo can also include text, most commonly being the name of the business, alongside any shapes or patterns it may also include.
 Many brands use the name of their business as the core aspect of their logo, but may also include elements of shapes or symbols in their marketing as well, for example, Nike is recognisable by both their name logo and their signature tick symbol.
 Or even not include any text at all, instead perhaps only the first letter of the company name, or simply all shapes and symbols.

-In some instances, it is better to use a logo in place of the business name, especially on products or watermarks as they may be more recognisable than the name itself.
+In some instances, it is better to use the graphical aspect of a logo in place of the business name, especially on products or watermarks as they may be more recognisable than the name itself.

 The type of font and style of text that you use should also be related to the type of business, such as using italics or a Sans Serif or Serif style text, Sans serif is easier to read due to the lack of embellishment in the characters themselves.
 Although Serif does have a more stylised and vintage look that may work with certain logo styles or colour palettes.
 Businesses tailored towards children will likely have a more relaxed font with hand drawn-style lettering, whereas more serious, professional business such as law firms may have a bold, striking and clean font.

 Firstly, it needs to be relevant to the business type that you have, as you don’t want to create a colourful, playful and child-friendly logo if you’re opening a funeral home or a criminal law firm.
 Once you have determined what type of logo is relevant, there are many ways you can go about creating this logo.
 Firstly, you need to understand the major differences between the software available to you, and which may be more suitable for your business.

 The adobe suite has a great selection of software for you to have your logo created in, with illustrator being very useful due to its ability to create and utilize vector images, allowing the logo to be scaled up or down infinitely without any loss of quality.